Orcomp/DemoWebsite/documentation/projectwizard/projectwizard.md

 This screen contains the following fields:

-1. Name - The project name
+#.
+Name: The project name
-2. Culture - Select your culture
+#.
+Culture: Select your countries culture
-3. First day of the week - Select the first day of the week
+#.
+First day of the week: Select the first day of the week
+#.
+Default Time Format: Either 12 Hrs or 24 Hrs format
-4. Start Date - Optional
+#.
+Start Date - Optional
-5. End Date - Optional
+#.
+End Date - Optional

-**Note**
+**Note:**

 > **Large database tables**
 >
 > The Start and End dates are generally used to filter the data coming from large database tables.
 Only the data contained within this date range will be retrieved.

+The disable validation checkbox at the bottom right corner of the screen should be left unticked.
+Only enable this option if the wizard does not allow you save your project because of validation issues.

 Operation Dataset